What are biomarkers?

 Biomarkers – short for biological markers – are measurable features that help predict how a person may develop over time and how they may respond to interventions.
 They can be any objective measure, such as the presence of a certain gene, a pattern of brain activity or a score on a questionnaire.
 Biomarkers could be used in the process of autism diagnosis, to predict who may develop co-occurring symptoms, and to select which interventions, supports or treatments will work best for an individual.

 - Diagnostic biomarkers help to diagnose autism

-- Likelihood biomarkers help to predict who may develop autism before they display autistic behaviours
+- Likelihood biomarkers predict who may develop autism

 - Stratification biomarkers group people who share certain characteristics

 - Predictive biomarkers help decide which therapy is suited to different people